adrian-heouairi/linux-setup/README.md

 snap --classic: intellij-idea-community pycharm-community

 use KWalletManager and set an empty Kwallet-password, thus preventing the need of entering a password to unlock a wallet.
 Simply do not enter a password on both fields in Change Password...
 This may however lead to unwanted (read/write) access to the user's wallet.
 Enabling Prompt when an application accesses a wallet under Access Control is highly recommended to prevent unwanted access to the wallet.

+# KDE bug

+After modifying a .desktop file in `~/.local/share/applications`, you have to rename it for changes to take effect.